Brackets, parentheses, and insertions

 [Words in square brackets]

-These are translator insertions and are NOT part of any original manuscript and are therefore NOT part of the inspired text.
+For everything else, words [in square brackets] are translator insertions and are NOT part of any original manuscript and are therefore NOT part of the inspired text.

 We add them to help you to understand what we believe the writer meant to convey, as other languages often have different ways of speaking and can miss out words that are necessary in English.